Frequently Asked Questions

 What classes will I have to take?

-TRiO/SSS requires program participants to enroll in FYEX102 for TRiO students your first semester at Shepherd, as well as the classes required by your major.
+TRIO/SSS requires program participants to enroll in FYEX 102 for TRIO students your first year at Shepherd, as well as the classes required by your major.

-Program guidelines state that a student must meet with his/her Academic Specialist a minimum of two times a year, although you are encouraged to meet with them as often as needed.
-Participants must attend at least 3 TRiO activities each semester.
+Program guidelines state that a student must meet with their Academic Retention Specialist a minimum of three times per semester, although you are encouraged to meet with them as often as needed.
+Additionally, participants must attend at least three TRIO activities each semester.

 Office Hours :